ninjeanne/bookly/design/ManagePage.md

 ### 3.1 Owning An Account

-In order to create a new journal the user has to have an account.
-Only if he has one, the dialog of a creation of a journal will be visible.
+In order to create a friendship book the user has to have an account.
+For editing a page, the user has to create the page and share it with the friend.

 ## 4. Preconditions